Mani Rimdu Festival Trek

 The Mani Rimdu festival is a cultural and religious festival celebrated by the Sherpa community in the Tengboche Monastery in the Everest region of Nepal.
 This festival is celebrated during the tenth lunar month of the Tibetan calendar, which usually falls in October or November.
 To figure out date simply way, this celebration begins following Kojragat Purnima (The 10th day of Dashain).

-Festival has a three-day event that includes religious ceremonies, mask dances, and offerings to the deities.
+Festival has a three days event that includes religious ceremonies, mask dances, and offerings to the deities.
 This ceremony is believed to bring good luck and prosperity to the Sherpa people and is an important event in the Sherpa calendar.

 If you are interested in experiencing the Mani Rimdu festival and trekking in the Everest region, there are several trekking routes you can take.
 Its a most popular route to Everest Base Camp, which takes you through beautiful landscapes and stunning views of the Himalayas.